Jesse Winker Player Props: Brewers vs. Guardians

 - The pitching staff for the Guardians has a collective 7.8 K/9, the third-worst in the league.

-- The Guardians' 3.85 team ERA ranks eighth among all league pitching staffs.
+- The Guardians have a 3.89 team ERA that ranks ninth among all MLB pitching staffs.

-- Guardians pitchers combine to allow 76 home runs (one per game), the fifth-fewest in the league.
+- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (78 total, one per game).

-- His last appearance was on Sunday against the Arizona Diamondbacks, when the righty went 7 1/3 innings, surrendering five earned runs while giving up seven hits.
+- His most recent appearance came on Sunday against the Arizona Diamondbacks, when the righty threw five innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.